energinet-open-incubator/innersource-collaboration/guides/issue_trackers.md

 IMAGE HERE

 If there are pull requests in the Github Organization related to the issue, these can be linked to the issue, to track progress on these as well.
+If an issue is mentioned in a pull request, it will be added as a issue evolution line as visible above.

 IMAGE HERE